maflcko/b-c-gui-translations-review/reviews/sk.md

         <source>Show the %1 help message to get a list with possible Bitcoin command-line options</source>
         <translation>Ukáž %1 zoznam možných nastavení Bitcoinu pomocou príkazového riadku</translation>

 YES
-The translation is incomplete and does not fully convey the original meaning.
-The source asks to show the %1 help message to get a list of possible Bitcoin command-line options.
-The Slovak translation says "Show %1 list of possible Bitcoin settings using the command line," which omits the concept of the help message and the purpose of obtaining the list.
+The translation changes the structure and omits "help message" ("pomocnú správu" or "správu s pomocou").
+Also, "get a list" is not literal—"zoznam" is moved and doesn't refer to the help message. "pomocou príkazového riadku" means "using the command line," which is not quite correct contextually; it should express that the options are command-line options, not that you use a command-line.

 Correct translation:
-Ukáž %1 pomocnú správu, aby si získal zoznam možných príkazov príkazového riadku Bitcoinu
+Zobraz správu s pomocou %1 pre zoznam možných príkazov pre Bitcoin z príkazového riadku
 ```

 ```